stackhpc/ansible-role-openhpc/README.md

   given by `openhpc_job_maxtime`.
 The value should be quoted to avoid Ansible conversions.
   * `partition_params`: Optional.
 Mapping of additional parameters and values for [partition configuration](https://slurm.schedmd.com/slurm.conf.html#SECTION_PARTITION-CONFIGURATION).
+  **NB:** Parameters which can be set via the keys above must not be included here.

 `openhpc_job_maxtime`: Maximum job time limit, default `'60-0'` (60 days).
 See [slurm.conf](https://slurm.schedmd.com/slurm.conf.html) parameter `MaxTime` for format.
 The default is 60 days.
 The value should be quoted to avoid Ansible conversions.